 When Meg, Kate, and I got together to throw a tamalada (aka a tamale-making party), I wanted to make dessert!
 I had only had a few sweet tamales and had never been bowled over by any I had tried so I went rogue and made my own version.
-This one is a nod to sweet potato casserole that so many people make for the holidays but with no marshmallows and an unexpected sweet-spicy chocolate sauce!
+This one is a nod to all the flavors you come across during the Day Of The Dead season in Mexico–sweet potato, chiles, spices, and chocolate.
+It's by no means traditional but it's very easy to make (as tamales go) and very delicious!

 soaked in hot water for at least 20 minutes